What were the biggest wins, highest-scoring games and most goal-packed draws at past EUROs? Get the information here.

 Final tournaments tend to encourage cautious football, with too much at stake for teams to truly cut loose.

-However, matches at past UEFA European Championships have provided plenty of goals, as UEFA.com discovers.
+However, matches at past UEFA European Championships have provided plenty of goals, as EURO2020.com discovers.

 Most emphatic wins

-There have been four wins by five-goal margins at the finals – the first two, for Denmark and France, coming on the same day in 1984, Michel Platini scoring a hat-trick for Les Bleus.
-Patrick Kluivert, meanwhile, got three in co-hosts the Netherlands demolition of Yugoslavia at UEFA EURO 2000: the biggest knockout-phase victory.
+There have now been five wins by five-goal margins at the finals – the first two, for Denmark and France, coming on the same day in 1984, Michel Platini scoring a hat-trick for Les Bleus.
+Patrick Kluivert, meanwhile, got three in co-hosts the Netherlands' demolition of Yugoslavia at UEFA EURO 2000: the biggest knockout-phase victory.
 Spain's 5-0 win against Slovakia at EURO 2020 was the biggest winning margin in a EURO game for 17 years

 Most goals in a single EURO game